 This is a cocktail equally comfortable at brunch, happy hour, dinner, dessert or a midnight tryst.

-I created this cocktail last year for National Bittersweet Chocolate Almond Day (also works quite nicely for National Milk Chocolate with Almonds Day), but looking at it this year I realized I left out an important element, namely the bitter part of the bittersweet.
+I created this cocktail last year for National Bittersweet Chocolate Almond Day (also works quite nicely for National Bittersweet Chocolate Day and Milk Chocolate with Almonds Day), but looking at it this year I realized I left out an important element, namely the bitter part of the bittersweet.
 I don't know what I was thinking, as I have the perfect bitter element to balance out the sweetness, that being some lovely bitters.

 I have in my bar both chocolate and coffee bitters, either of which would be a nice addition to this recipe.
 But finally, I went with the coffee bitters because when I cook or bake with chocolate I often add some coffee element to the recipe.
 Coffee really brings the chocolate flavor forward and it also goes really well with almond flavors.